occlum/occlum/tools/copy_bom/README.md

 ### flags
 - -i, --include-dir: This flag is used to indicate which directory to find included bom files.
 This flag can be set multiple times.
 If the `include-dir` is set as a relative path, it is a path relative to the current path where you run the `copy_bom` command.
 - -h, --help: print help message
+- --rootfs: This flag is used to indicate the rootfs directory.
+If this flag is set, copy_bom will require sudo privilege to run.

 # About the `occlum_elf_loader.config` file